Bahrain executes three men the day after US reinstates federal death penalty

 "The two individuals should have never been convicted on the basis of what appears to be seriously flawed trials.
 Executions in these conditions would amount to arbitrary executions," the UN experts said.

-On Friday, Agnes Callamard, the UN's Special Rapporteur on extrajudicial, summary or arbitrary executions issued a last-minute push to halt their executions.
+On Friday, Agnes Callamard, the UN's special rapporteur on extrajudicial, summary or arbitrary executions issued a last-minute push to halt their executions.

 "I remind Bahrain that the only thing that distinguishes capital punishment from an arbitrary execution is full respect for the most stringent due process and fair trial guarantees," Callamard said in a statement.